How and when you can use AI in your studies, Copilot, guidelines for exams, cheating and challenges with AI.

 • ask for feedback on your own text

-• ask for examples to help you understand the course content at a deeper level
+• ask for examples to help you understand the course content on a deeper level

-As a student, you are allowed to use AI for many things, but you are always responsible for learning what your studies aim to teach you.
+As a student, you are allowed to use AI for many things, but you are always responsible for learning what your courses are aiming to teach you.
 If you are unsure about how to use AI, you can always ask your teacher.
 It may also be possible to get guidance from your student union.
-If your course is about AI, the teacher will inform you about how you should use AI tools.
+If your course is about AI, the teacher will inform you how you are supposed to use AI tools.

-The assignment(s) that constitute the examination will be specified in the syllabus of each course.
-It can be a sit-in exam, a paper or an oral presentation.
+Assignments that are assessed (constitute an examination) will be specified in the syllabus of each course.
+These can take the form of a sit-in exam, a take-home paper or an oral presentation.

-You must always follow the instructions for the examination.
-Remember that everything that is not mentioned in the instructions is not automatically allowed.
-For example, it is not allowed to let someone else write your home exam even if it is not normally mentioned in the instructions.
+You must always follow the instructions for the exam.
+Remember that just because something is not specifically mentioned in the instructions does not mean it is automatically allowed.
+For example, you are not allowed to let someone else write your take-home exam even if this is not normally mentioned in the instructions.

 The Higher Education Act states that you must complete your examination assignments independently (Chapter 1, Section 8, second paragraph).
-This means that AI may not be used unless it is explicitly stated in the examination task.
+This means that AI may not be used unless this is explicitly stated in the examination instructions.
 The requirement to independently demonstrate your knowledge and skills has not changed with the arrival of AI.

-Your examiner must indicate how you may use AI when you are given an examination task.
-If the instructions are not clear enough for you, you should ask the examiner what applies.
+Your examiner must state what use of AI is permitted when you are given an assessed assignment.
+If the instructions are not clear enough for you, you should ask the examiner what the rules are.

 Challenges with AI